CForth for STM32G431, STM32G441 and STM32F042

 Instead no SPI, motor and PWM code implemented.

-Firmware "CForth-F042-mini.hex" This special firmware fits for the small USB/serial interface, the USART Tx level is not inverted, because this board is equipped with an external CMOS inverter and 5V level shifter.
+Firmware "CForth-F042-micro.hex" This special firmware fits for the small USB/serial interface, the USART Tx level is not inverted, because this board is equipped with an external CMOS inverter and 5V level shifter.

 By jumper, this board can be started as a USB-to USART RS232 interface or into a USB-to conventional USART MIDI interface.
 Details see CForth Operating Manual p.14.